Skip to main content

 Spinal support

-Mattresses that offer good spinal support will contour to your body but still allow you to be able to press back into the curves of the lower spine.
+Mattresses that offer good spinal support will contour to your body while still allowing you to press back into the curves of your lower spine.
 When your spine is properly supported and aligned, it can help avoid pain issues down the road.

-We look for this support during our testing, and we confirm it using our pressure map results.
-If a mattress lacks support in any curve of the spine, it shows white on the pressure map, indicating no contact or support in the area.
+We look for this support during testing and confirm it with our pressure map results.
+If a mattress lacks support at any spinal curve, it appears white on the pressure map, indicating no contact or support in that area.

 I get back pain from sleeping on my stomach if I'm in bed too long.
 Usually in my lower back and I get up right away because I just can't lay there anymore.
 When I stay in bed for too long, I have to get out of bed.” —From NCOA’s sleeping with chronic pain focus group